 - Waterproof rain coats, cloaks and sandals

-In the Northern Hemisphere with milder climates it is an ornamental tree called a Torquay Palm.
+In the Northern Hemisphere, with milder climates, it is an ornamental tree called a torquay palm.

-Puriri – Vitex lucens
+Puriri – Vitex Lucens

 This is an evergreen tree endemic to New Zealand.
-Puriri was first collected at Tologa Bay by Banks and Solander during Captain Cook’s first visit to New Zealand in 1769.
-The Maori name of this tree is Puriri or sometimes Kauere.
+Puriri was first collected at Tolaga Bay by Banks and Solander during Captain Cook’s first visit to New Zealand in 1769.
+Puriri is the Māori name for this tree but it’s also sometimes known as Kauere.

-Puriri is one of the few native trees with large colourful flowers.
-Many plants in New Zealand have white or green flowers.
+Puriri is one of the few native trees with large colourful flowers (many plants in New Zealand have white or green flowers).
 They look rather like snap dragon and can range from fluorescent pink to dark red, rose pink (most common) or sometimes even to a white flower with a yellow or pink blush.

-The Maori used infusions from boiled leaves to bathe sprains and backaches as a remedy for ulcers, especially under the ear, and for sore throats.
+The Māori used infusions from boiled leaves to bathe sprains and backaches, as a remedy for ulcers, especially under the ear, and for sore throats.
 The infusion was also used to wash the body of the deceased to help preserve the body.
-They are grown in groves and are often Tapu as they are used as in burial sites and Puriri leaves were fashioned in to coronets or carried in the hand during a Tangi.
+They are grown in groves and are often tapu (sacred) as they are used as in burial sites.
+The puriri leaves were also fashioned into coronets or carried in the hand during a tangihanga (funeral).

-Rimu – Dacrydium cupressinum
+Rimu – Dacrydium Cupressinum

 The leaves are spirally arranged awl shape up to 7 millimetres long.
-Seeds are dispersed by native birds which eat the fleshy scale and pass the seed through there stools.
-The Rimu tree is an important food source particularly the Kakapo, whose breeding cycle has been linked to the cone production cycle of the tree.
+Seeds are dispersed by native birds which eat the fleshy scale and pass the seed through their stools.
+The rimu tree is an important food source particularly for kākāpō whose breeding cycle has been linked to the cone production cycle of the tree.

-Tōtara – Podocarpus tōtara
+Tōtara – Podocarpus Tōtara

-The wood of the Tōtara is hard and straight grained it is very resistant to rot due to it durability.
+The wood of the tōtara is hard and straight grained and is very resistant to rot due to it durability.
 Tōtara wood was often used for fence posts, floor pilings and railway sleepers.
-The Tōtara wood is also prized for its caving properties and was the primary wood used in Maori carvings.
+Tōtara wood is also prized for its carving properties and was the primary wood used in Māori carvings.